vanoostrum/ai-assisted-development-workflow/gpt5-answer.md

    - [ ] No new deps (or justified)
 4) OUTPUT: show final diff and commands to run tests.
 ```

+> Follow-up
+> - What is the RFC7807 spec?
+> - What is Zod?
+> - What is Authz
+> - What is meant by 'Log PII with hashing/redaction rules only.'
+> - Performance checklist may not be needed at first.

 **Why this works**